-Should the Order be opposed and considered at a Public Inquiry, it is important for as many as possible of the people who gave the evidence to attend and give their evidence verbally.
+Should the Order be opposed and considered at a Public Inquiry, it is important for a number of the people who gave the evidence to attend and give their evidence verbally.
 This can be vital to the success of a case and lack of witnesses at an Inquiry immediately reduces the strength of the evidence.
 It is good practice to establish at the outset that those giving evidence will attend an Inquiry when the time comes.